Jack Borgenicht

-Jacob 'Jack' Moses Borgenicht (1911-2005) was an American entrepreneur, land use preservation activist, garment manufacturer, millionaire, restaurant owner, philanthropist and the oldest person to climb Mount Rainier at the age of 81.
+Jacob 'Jack' Moses Borgenicht (August 29, 1911 – August 25, 2005) was an American entrepreneur, land use preservation activist, garment manufacturer, millionaire, restaurant owner, philanthropist and mountaineer.
+He was the oldest person to climb Mount Rainier at the age of 81.

 Biography

 He was born Jacob Moses Borgenicht to a Jewish family in Manhattan, New York.
-He was the youngest of 14 siblings born to prominent garment manufacturers Regina and Louis Borgenicht.
-He spent two years attending New York University.
+He was the youngest of 14 siblings born to prominent garment manufacturers Regina (née Reich) and Louis Borgenicht, both from Austria-Hungary, Regina being from Presov, Transleithania and Louis from Zakliczyn, Galicia.
+He grew up in Hunter, New York, and spent two years attending New York University.

 Career

 He dropped out of college during the Great Depression to help the family clothing manufacturing company Borgenicht and Spiro.
 He formed his own company, Jack Borgenicht Inc., in 1944.

 Mountain climbing

 Starting at the age of 78, Borgenicht and his climbing partner, College of William and Mary kinesiology professor Ken Kambis, climbed Mount Elbert and on August 30, 1992, he became the oldest person to climb Mount Rainier at age 81, with additional plans to climb Mount Kiliminjaro and Mount Everest.